p2xai/gronka/CONTRIBUTING.md

 The Docker Compose setup includes several services:

-- **app** - Main service running both the Discord bot and CDN server
+- **app** - Main service running both the Discord bot and local server.
+The local server provides health checks and stats API.
+Files are stored in R2 when configured (recommended) and served via the R2 public domain.
+The file serving routes (/gifs/_, /videos/_, /images/\*) have been removed from the server.
 - **cobalt** - Self-hosted API for downloading media from social platforms (Twitter/X, TikTok, Instagram, YouTube, Reddit, Facebook, Threads).
 Runs by default on port 9000
 - **giflossy** - Service used for GIF optimization via docker exec.
 Used internally by the bot for the `/optimize` command
 - **watchtower** - Automatically updates the cobalt image.
 Runs cleanup and updates every 15 minutes